sthenic/lins/doc/_source/rules.rst

     A rule is *violated* if the condition it defines matches at any point in the linted text.

-.. something about regular expressions
+..
+Something about regular expressions

 .. _YAML: http://yaml.org/